top of page

 What makes this process especially powerful is the mediated learning experience.
 Rather than simply delivering information, the educational therapist intentionally guides the student’s thinking: highlighting patterns, asking strategic questions, and helping the student reflect on how they arrived at an answer.
 This active mediation strengthens attention, reasoning, and metacognition, which further reinforces neural connections.

 By slowing down the learning process and making thinking visible, mediated learning promotes deeper encoding in the brain.
-Students aren’t just memorizing, they are forming stronger, more flexible neural pathways that support long-term reading growth.
+Students aren’t just memorizing; they are forming stronger, more flexible neural pathways that support long-term reading growth.
 When combined with a growth mindset, this guided support increases persistence, reduces frustration, and accelerates brain-based change.

 Tips for Cultivating a Growth Mindset Daily